-CRAFTING VALUES BY TRANSFORMING MATERIALS IN CONTEXT: THE CORPUS KON-TIKI INTERVENTIONS WITH
+CRAFTING VALUES BY SHIFTING THE CONTEXT OF DAILY MATERIALS : THE CORPUS KON-TIKI INTERVENTIONS WITH

 By contextualizing the transformation of matter as a cycle of value and purpose by means of culture, this project actually follows a simple goal:

 To share ideas and knowledge by involving as many people as possible.

 A quick overview of values: Aside from its nutritional potential as food, organic matter has potential as energy (f.e. bio-waste), agricultural potential (as activated carbon, for soil) as well as cultural potential (for rituals, spanning from occultism to art = cash).
 These relations are put into question several times within the intervention.
 Depending on the constellation, the whole performance can last for several days up to a week.